A-Team-P4/EcoWhiskey-ATC-BackEnd/DEVELOPER_GUIDE.md

 );
 ```

-Run it via `psql` if you prefer explicit migrations.
+Run via `psql` if you prefer explicit DDL execution.

-## Adding a New Endpoint
+## Adding a New Endpoint (MVC Checklist)

-Use the checklist below to add a feature that reads/writes to the database:

-1. **Domain** (`app/domain/`)
-   - Define or update domain models to represent the new entity.

-2. **Interfaces** (`app/application/interfaces.py`)
-   - Add an abstract repository interface describing required persistence operations.

-3. **Use cases** (`app/application/use_cases/`)
-   - Implement one or more use case classes that depend only on interfaces.

-4. **Infrastructure repository** (`app/infrastructure/persistence/`)
-   - Extend `repositories_sqlalchemy.py` (or add a new module) with SQLAlchemy models inheriting from `Base`.
-   - Implement the concrete repository that satisfies the interface and returns domain models.

-5. **DTOs** (`app/presentation/dtos.py`)
-   - Create request/response schemas for FastAPI validation and serialization.

-6. **Router** (`app/presentation/routers/`)
-   - Build a router module that constructs the repository + use case inside each endpoint handler.
-   - Inject `AsyncSession` using `Depends(get_database_session)`.

-7. **Wire it up** (`app/main.py`)
+1. **Model** — Define or update a SQLAlchemy model in `app/models/` (remember to import it in `app/models/__init__.py` if new).
+2. **View** — Create request/response Pydantic models in `app/views/`.
+3. **Controller** — Add FastAPI routes in `app/controllers/`, injecting an `AsyncSession` with `Depends(get_session)` from `app/database.py`.
-   - Import and register the new router with `app.include_router(...)`.
+4. **Wire-up** — Register the router in `app/main.py` using `app.include_router(...)`.

-8. **Database migrations**
-   - If new tables/columns are required, update SQLAlchemy entities and run migrations (or rely on `init_models` in dev setups).

-9. **Tests (recommended)**
-   - Add tests targeting use cases and routers with mocked repositories or a test database.
+5. **Schema management** — For development the startup hook creates tables; for production prefer migrations.
+6. **Tests (recommended)** — Test controllers with the FastAPI test client and a transactional database fixture.

 ## File Reference

-Below is a quick map of the key files and what they do:

-- `app/main.py` — Creates the FastAPI app, registers routers/middleware, and ensures DB metadata exists on startup.
+- `app/main.py` — Configures FastAPI, middleware, startup tasks, and router registration.
+- `app/database.py` — Async SQLAlchemy engine/session factory and `init_models()` helper.
-- `app/config/settings.py` — Pydantic settings for environment configuration (database, AWS Polly, CORS).
+- `app/config/settings.py` — Pydantic settings for app metadata, database, S3/Polly, and CORS.
-- `app/config/dependencies.py` — Builds the async SQLAlchemy engine, session factory, and exposes helpers (`get_database_session`, `init_database_models`).
-- `app/domain/models.py` — Domain entities (`User`, `HelloMessage`, etc.) that represent core business objects.
-- `app/application/interfaces.py` — Abstract interfaces for repositories (users, hello messages).
+- `app/controllers/*.py` — Route handlers (users, hello, tts, test) acting as controllers.
-- `app/application/use_cases/` — Business workflows such as `CreateUserUseCase` and `CreateHelloMessageUseCase`.
+- `app/views/*.py` — Pydantic schemas used for validation and serialisation.
-- `app/infrastructure/persistence/repositories_sqlalchemy.py` — SQLAlchemy ORM models plus concrete repository implementations and metadata initialization.
+- `app/models/*.py` — SQLAlchemy ORM models representing database tables.
-- `app/presentation/dtos.py` — Request/response schemas shared across routers.
-- `app/presentation/routers/` — FastAPI routers for HTTP endpoints (`users`, `hello`, `tts`, `test`).
-- `run.py` or `uvicorn` command — Entry point for local development (`uvicorn app.main:app --reload`).
-- `.env` / `.secrets/` — Environment configuration and sensitive credentials (ignored by Git).
+- `.secrets/` & `.env` — Environment configuration and sensitive credentials (ignored by Git).

 ## Tips & Conventions

-- Keep business rules inside the domain and application layers; routers should stay thin.
-- Sanitize/validate external input using DTOs before it reaches use cases.
-- Return domain models from repositories and transform them into DTOs at the presentation layer.
+- Keep controllers thin: validate/serialise with views and delegate persistence to SQLAlchemy models.
+- Prefer `UserRead.model_validate(db_user)` (Pydantic v2) to transform ORM objects into responses.
+- When adding models, ensure they are imported somewhere under `app/models/__init__.py` so metadata loads before `init_models()` is called.
-- For production, manage schema changes with Alembic migrations instead of relying solely on `init_models`.
+- For production deployments, disable the automatic table creation and manage schema changes through migrations.
-- Prefer dependency injection through FastAPI `Depends` for sessions and service objects; it keeps handlers easy to test.

-Have questions?
-Start by inspecting the `hello` router alongside this guide—it is the smallest end-to-end example of the recommended flow.
+- Reuse the shared async session dependency to keep database access consistent and testable.

+Need inspiration?
+The `/hello` controller is the smallest end-to-end example covering model creation, persistence, and view responses in this MVC setup.